talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

 Connection: keep-alive
 ```

-Notice, again that the choice of **1024** as `bufsize` is a arbitrary number i picked for this tutorial, and that it's the **max** amount of data we can receive at once,
+Notice, again that the choice of **1024** as `bufsize` is an arbitrary number I picked for this tutorial, and that it's the **max** amount of data we can receive at once,
 but we could also be receiving **less** than `bufsize`.
 It's small enough to show a couple of `recv()` iterations, but big enough to avoid a ton of tiny reads.